 Simply put, we give girls the tools they need to succeed on and off the field.

-2014-2015 After School Program Evaluation results show that after just one season of programming:
+2016-2017 After School and Teen Squad Program Evaluation results show that after just one season of programming:

 The work of Girls in the Game has been recognized by many prestigious organizations.